lewis6991/ts-install.nvim/README.md

 in addition to the installation and parser management functionality.

 The goal of this plugin is to only provide the latter in a more opinionated way.
+Specifically a way to install parsers and their queries from variouse sources (currently only nvim-treesitter).